Bayer-Group/MOCCA/docs/ex_batch_processing.rst

     # Process the dataset
     dataset.process_all(settings, verbose=True, cores=15)

-Running this command can take around 5 minutes.
+Processing the ~ 90 chromatograms can take around 10 minutes on a modern computer.

 .. code-block::